 It goes without saying that if you try all of this and nothing works, you may need to call a plumber.
 But why not try it yourself first?

-Have you ever used natural methods to clean drains?
+Have you ever used homemade natural drain cleaner methods?
 If so, what works for you?